webtrees/geodata/README.md

 characters.
 Secondly, some countries have multiple official languages and place names.

-Where the local name of a place is different to the English/ASCII name, then the translated version is stored as a property of the DATA.geoJSON file.
+Where the local name of a place is different to the English/ASCII name, then the translated version is stored as a property of the data.geojson file.

 Where there are several places with the same name, include disambiguation in parentheses.